Matthew530419/Language/README.md

 - Library : I call "Library" when I needed
 - Framework : "Framework" call me for good operating following that rules.

+**Resolve Failure**

+Fatal : The current branch master has no upstream branch.

+- Occurred when put in "git push"
+- Repository's name is needed when git push
+- Countermeasure : `git push --set-upstream Language master`
+- To push the current branch and set the remote as upstream, use